fubin1999/glytrait/README.md

 #### Using the custom formulas

-Once you have editing the template file with new formulas in, you can try them out.
+Once you have a custom txt file with your own formulas, you can try them out.
 For incoperating the custom formulas, use the "-f" or "--formula-file" option:

 ```shell